 Do Guinea Pigs Fight?
 How to Stop Guinea Pigs From Fighting!

 Guinea pigs are social and adorable pets that are typically calm in most situations.
 But no matter what type of species or gender we are dealing with, there is bound to be tension one way or another.
 Whether it be humans, cats, rats, or birds, male, or female we all experience frustration now and then.
 So the real question is, why do male and/or female guinea pigs fight?
+And what are the best ways to prevent future fights?

 1. Guinea Pig Establishing Dominance

-Typically in a herd of guinea pigs, there will be a dominant piggie and you can tell who it is by the way they fight.
+Typically, in a herd of guinea pigs, there will be a dominant piggie and you can tell who it is by the way they fight.
 The last one to stand their ground is usually the more dominant.
 Fighting over dominance is common in guinea pig herds and are fine as long as one guinea pig backs down and acts submissively towards the other.
 The real problem is when neither piggie backs down and things reach a more aggressive nature.
-This is when you have to intervene and stop guinea pigs from fighting.
+This is when you must intervene and stop guinea pigs from fighting.

 2. When Guinea Pig has Physical Pain/Illness